mbarrett26/MobileFinal/README.md

 - [Features](#features)

 ## Installation
-Instructions for installation:
+To get started with the app, follow these steps:

 1. Clone the repository: `git clone https://github.com/Mithusan/MobileFinalProject.git`
 2. Install dependencies: `./gradlew build`

 ## Usage
-Steps to run the project:
+Here's how you can run the project:

-1. Open the project in Android Studio
+1. Open the project in Android Studio.
-2. Run the application on an Emulated Android Device
+2. Run the application on an Emulated Android Device.

+Feel free to explore the app and experience the convenience of mobile food ordering firsthand!
+For more details on the app's functionalities, continue to the [Features](#features) section.